WhiteHoodHacker/whitehoodhacker.net/content/posts/2021/10/04/the-big-rick/index.md

     </figcaption>
 </figure>

-In the actual payload, I used repeatedly looped commands to keep the rickroll running.
+In the actual payload, I repeatedly looped commands to keep the rickroll running.
 For example, every 10 seconds, the display would power on and set the maximum volume.
 This way, if someone attempted to power off the projector or mute it, it would revert and continue playing.
 The only way to shut it off would be to pull the plug or change the input source.
-(Unfortunately, looping inputs changes causes flashes to happen even if the current source is the same as the latest source.
-I had to rely on a failsafe input switch the activated right before the rickroll started to ensure everyone was tuned in, which you can see in the video at the 48-second countdown.)
+(Looping input changes causes flashes even if the current source is the same as the latest source.
+I had to rely on a failsafe input switch the activated right before the rickroll started to ensure everyone was tuned in.
+You can see this flash in the video at the 48-second countdown.)

 The vulnerabilities exploited to gain initial access were implementation-specific (meaning D214 was at fault for using default passwords).
 However, I discovered vendor privilege escalation vulnerabilities in all of Exterity's IPTV products, allowing me to gain root access across all systems.
-One of these bugs was a simple GTFO-bin, but the other two are novel vulnerabilities that I cannot (and should not) disclose.
+One of these bugs was a simple GTFO-bin, but the other two are novel vulnerabilities that I cannot (and should not) publish.

 ### 2. RTP Multicast Stream

 The next issue we tackled was setting up a custom video stream to play the rickroll in real-time.
 We needed to broadcast multicast traffic, but only the AvediaStream encoders or the AvediaServers could do this because of ACL restrictions.

-Setting up the stream was arguable the most time-consuming part of preparation because testing was an absolute pain.
+Setting up the stream was arguably the most time-consuming part of preparation because testing was an absolute pain.
 I only needed a single projector for development, but it's not easy when classes are using them during the day.

 So I tested at night instead!
 I would remotely connect to one of the PCs in the computer lab with the front camera facing the projector.
 Then, I would record a video to test if the projector displayed the stream correctly!